 Ashlie began her training at Queen’s University, Kingston, ON, graduating with a Bachelor of Arts (Honours) Degree in Drama.
 She received a Master’s Degree in Directing, awarded with distinction, from Goldsmiths College at the University of London.
 These studies were funded through a British Foreign & Commonwealth Office Chevening Scholarship.

-Other awards/grants Ashlie has received include: Theatre Ontario Professional Theatre Training Program Grant, Herstmonceux Castle International Study Centre Award and the Queen’s University Lorne Greene Award (given to a graduating student for excellence in theatre practice).
-Ashlie has been nominated for three directorial Dora Mavor Moore Award (for The Ugly One, Mustard and Kiss) and was short-listed for the Pauline McGibbon Award.
+Other awards and grants include: Theatre Ontario Professional Theatre Training Program Grant, Herstmonceux Castle International Study Centre Award and the Queen’s University Lorne Greene Award (given to a graduating student for excellence in theatre practice).
+Ashlie has been nominated for three directorial Dora Mavor Moore awards (The Ugly One, Mustard and Kiss) and was short-listed for the Pauline McGibbon Award.

 Ashlie was one of the Shaw Festival Director Interns for the 2009 season.
 At Shaw, Ashlie directed Seán O’Casey’s Bedtime Story and assistant directed Brief Encounters (directed by Jackie Maxwell) and Albertine in Five Times (directed by Micheline Chevrier).
 Ashlie is a member of the Lincoln Center Theater Directors Lab, participated in a Goethe-Insititut / International Theatre Institute’s directing residency at the Maxim Gorki Theater in Berlin, took part in Nightwood’s Penelopiad Lab, was a member of Canadian Stage’s Bash! program and was the Urjo Kareda Emerging Artist at Tarragon Theatre.